scimma/scimma-admin/doc/hopauth_guide.md

 [![The admin view of a specific credential's management page](hopauth_screenshots/admin_cred_suspend.png)](hopauth_screenshots/admin_cred_suspend.png)

-By clicking on the credential's Manage 'buttonThis' aministrator access to the same page as the credential's owner, and has all of the same capabilities to edit the credential's permissions.
+By clicking on the credential's 'Manage' button an administrator has access to the same page as the credential's owner, and has all of the same capabilities to edit the credential's permissions.

 A suspended credential is preserved in the system with all of its permissions, but will not be accepted by Hopskotch/Kafka until the suspension is removed.
 The intended purpose of this feature is for containment in case of security incidents.
 If a credential is suspected to have been compromised, it can be suspended to remove access without losing information about the credential and its capabilities.
 It should be noted that if a credential is suspected to be compromised because the owning user's account may have been compromised, hen in addition to suspending all of the user's credentials, the user's account should be suspended as well, as otherwise the account could simply be used to issue additional, equivalent credentials.